 Excision of a fully segmented hemivertebra is theoretically attractive as a prophylactic procedure because it removes the primary cause of the scoliosis, which is the enlarging wedge of the convexity at the apex of the curve.
 Remember that the entire curve must always be fused after the wedge osteotomy.

-Hemivertebra excision is indicated for patients younger than 5 years who have developed a structural secondary curve with a fixed decompensation that cannot adequately be aligned using other procedures.
-This problem usually is due to a hemivertebra at the fourth or fifth lumbar level, because no spine exists below the hemivertebra to allow compensation.
+Hemivertebra excision is indicated for patients younger than 5 years who have developed a structural secondary curve with a fixed decompensation that cannot be adequately aligned by using other procedures.
+This problem usually is due to a hemivertebra at the level of L4 or L5, because no spine exists below the hemivertebra to allow compensation.
 Hemivertebra excision is safer in this area than in the thoracic region because the cauda equina is more tolerant of manipulation than is the spinal cord.

 The hemivertebra is excised in two stages.
 The spine is approached anteriorly and posteriorly in a manner similar to that for a convex growth arrest.
 In the first stage, the hemivertebral body and the anterior body of the pedicle are removed, as are the adjacent disks and vertebral endplates.